aphan54/NS_build/README.md

 # Building a Triplex for Three Families on the North Shore, NSW, Sydney: Preparation Plan

 This plan outlines the steps to prepare for building a triplex for three families on Sydney’s North Shore, where each property requires 300 m² of land (900 m² total) and a 200 m² footprint home (600 m² total built area).
-The location must be within a 7-minute drive to a station on the new Sydney Metro (e.g., Crows Nest or Chatswood stations on the City & Southwest line), excluding suburbs from Crows Nest towards the Sydney CBD and Chatswood.
+The location must be within a 7-minute drive to a station on the new Sydney Metro (e.g., Crows Nest or Chatswood stations on the City & Southwest line), excluding suburbs from Crows Nest towards the Sydney CBD and Chatswood itself.
 The plan includes St Leonards, Artarmon, Lane Cove, Lindfield, and Roseville (6-13 km from CBD), all meeting the Metro proximity requirement.
 It assumes ownership or acquisition of a suitable block.
 Here’s how to proceed.

 ---